How does the cloud and SaaS affect business continuity planning?

 How can cloud, or SaaS, affect business continuity plans?

-When it comes to planning a business continuity strategy, many businesses will see software as a service (SaaS) as the answer to their prayers, often because they will believe – or will be told by a salesperson – that they can now ignore business continuity in relation to the SaaS solution they have purchased.
-Unfortunately, it’s often an “out of sight, out of mind” scenario; you’d be surprised how many buyers will simply accept a salesperson’s promise and forget about business continuity plans (BCP) in relation to the service.
-That’s obviously completely negligent and puts a business at risk.
+When it comes to planning a business continuity strategy, many businesses will see (SaaS) as the answer to their prayers.
+Often because they will believe – or will be told by a salesperson – that they can now ignore business continuity in relation to the SaaS solution they have purchased.
+Unfortunately, it’s often an “out of sight, out of mind” scenario; you’d be surprised how many buyers will simply accept a salesperson’s promise.
+This is obviously completely negligent and puts a business at risk.

-As an example, one particular company is currently migrating to our services after having its systems down for a full working day due to an air conditioning failure at its current supplier’s ‘data centre’ – which meant that staff had to open the windows!
-I can’t think of any calibre of data centre where the air-conditioning could fail, let alone one that has windows that can be opened to cool it!
+As an example, one particular company is currently migrating to our services after its systems went down for a full working day due to an air conditioning failure at its current supplier’s ‘data centre’ – which meant that staff had to open the windows!
+I can’t think of any calibre of data centre where the air-conditioning could fail.
+Let alone one that has windows that can be opened to cool it!

 Typically, assuming that you choose a reputable business to deliver SaaS, the company will build its systems to a much greater level of resilience than many businesses could ever build internally.
 At the end of the day, its whole business depends on the service provided, and even small outages can deeply damage its reputation and revenue, let alone the reputation and revenue of its customer base.
 In the majority of cases, as long as you choose a solid SaaS solution, your business will be much more resilient to failure, and it will also strengthen your business continuity plans.

 How should you evaluate your existing business continuity plan when moving to cloud computing / SaaS?